Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Iowa State has combined with its opponents to score more than 48.5 points in four of six games this season.
+- Iowa State and its opponents have combined to score more than 48.5 points in four of six games this season.

-- The combined points per game average of the two teams, 60.7, is 12.2 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 60.7, is 12.2 points greater than Saturday's over/under.

-- The 38.7 combined points per game that these two squads have allowed this season are 9.8 fewer than the 48.5 total in this contest.
+- The 38.7 combined points per game that these two squads have allowed this season are 9.8 fewer than the 48.5 over/under in this contest.

 - Cyclones games this season feature an average total of 49.8 points, a number 1.3 points higher than Saturday's over/under.

-- The 48.5-point total for this game is 5.1 points below the 53.6 points per game average total in Mountaineers games this season.
+- The 48.5-point over/under for this game is 5.1 points below the 53.6 points per game average total in Mountaineers games this season.

 Iowa State Stats and Trends